the-code-genin/ges-cli/README.md

 ***Special Notes:***

-- All APIs expect byte arrays to be in the little-endian format.
 - Like any other cipher, attempting to decrypt a cipher text with the wrong cipher key will not give the expected plain text.
 But neverthelesss, a plain text will be generated.
 - The GES algorithm **should not** be used in a production environment as it does not meet any international standards for encryption (It is a proof of concept).